TimAllman/Password-Beaver/README.md

 The character set used can be modified by the user to omit, request or require character classes (upper case, lower case, digits and punctuation and symbols).
-As well, an arbitrary user defined set of characters can be excluded to satisfy a cranky Web site ot to improve readability (e.g. "1" (one) and "l" (lower case L) can be hard to distinguish in some typefaces).
+As well, an arbitrary user defined set of characters can be excluded to satisfy a cranky Web site or to improve readability (e.g. "1" (one) and "l" (lower case L) can be hard to distinguish in some typefaces).